Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 New Electric Mobility Device Definitions

-One of the bill’s most significant changes is the introduction of new terminology for electric mobility devices that are NOT standard e-bikes.
+One of the bill’s most significant changes is the introduction of new terminology for electric mobility devices that fall outside the definition of standard e-bikes.

 Electric Motorcycle